mec-germany/website/content/blog/blogging-in-markdown.md

 | col 2 is      | centered      |   $12 |
 | zebra stripes | are neat      |    $1 |

-> Blockquotes are very handy in email to emulate reply text.
+> Blockquotes are very handy in an email to emulate reply text.
 > This line is part of the same quote.
 ```